adorsys/datasafe-migration/README.md

           password: password
 ```

-By default, the migration migrates the users from the existing DFS/<directory> to itself.
+By default, the migration migrates the users from the existing DFS directory to itself.
 To do this,
-a temporary subfolder with name <code>tempForMigrationTo100</code> is used which is below this directory.
+a temporary subfolder with name <code>tempForMigrationTo100</code> is used which is below the root directory.
-After a successfull migration this directory always is empty, as the user has been moved to the back original
+After a successfull migration this directory always is empty, as the user has been moved back to the original
-diractory.
+directory.

 If you dont want the users to be moved back, you can use the option